NEW BOOK - Have You Ever Looked - Available Now

 “No more!”
 I scream, throwing the blanket from my body, tears streaming down my face.

-The Inspector hammers on the door from outside.
+The inspector hammers on the door from outside.

 “Open up in the name of the law!”